manulthanura/Illustration-Based-Portfolio/README.md

 ## Theme Features

-Portfolio collection
-View transitions
-Tailwind CSS
+- **Tailwind CSS**: The website is built using Tailwind CSS.
+- **Astro.js**: The website is built using Astro.js.
+- **Minimalistic Design**: A clean and minimalistic design that focuses on your content.
+- **Illustration Based**: Illustrations are used to make the website more engaging.
-Mobile-first responsive layout
+- **Responsive**: Fully responsive and Mobile-first responsive layout.
-SEO-friendly with canonical URLs and OpenGraph data Sitemap support
+- **SEO Friendly**: The website is SEO friendly with canonical URLs and OpenGraph data.
-RSS Feed support
-Markdown & MDX support
+- **Dark Mode**: The website supports dark mode.
+- **Markdown & MDX Support**: Write your content in markdown or MDX.

 ## 🚀 Project Structure